 Know Your Rights

 The Uniformed Services Employment and Reemployment Rights Act (USERRA) is a broad law with implications for returning veterans, including protection from job discrimination.
-Find more information visit the US Office of Special Counsel USERRA website.
+Find more information visit the U.S. Department of Labor USERRA website.

 Hiring Preference for Veterans